Averaging theory and catastrophes: Preliminaries

 Throughout this paper, we will call $\Delta_\ell$ the \textit{displacement function of order $\ell$}.
-The key step in our analysis is noticing that \cref{eq:displacementellintro} guarantees that $\Delta_\ell$ provides an unfolding of the germ of the map $x \mapsto g_\ell(x,0)$.
-The notions of unfolding and germ will be summarized in \cref{sec:germsandkequivalence}.
+Once again, it follows from \cref{lemma.timeTflow} that $\Delta_\ell$ must be smooth near any chosen singular point in the domain for values of the parameters close to zero.
+The key step in our analysis is noticing that \cref{eq:displacementellintro} guarantees that $\Delta_\ell$ provides an unfolding of the germ of the map $x \mapsto T g_\ell(x,0)$.
+The notions of unfolding and germ will be summarized in \Cref{sec:germsandkequivalence}.

 Observe that, by definition,

 This identity is essential to our analysis as it relates the $\Pi$ Poincaré map and the displacement function $\Delta_\ell$ of order $\ell$.
 More precisely, it is easy to establish from \cref{eq:poincareelldisplacementintro} that $M_\Pi$ can be identified with the set $Z_{\Delta_\ell} \cup \{(x,\mu,0) : (x,\mu) \in D \times \Sigma \}$, where $Z_{\Delta_\ell}$ is the set of zeroes of $\Delta_\ell$.
 The study of $M_\Pi$ can then be performed by analysing the zeroes of the displacement function of order $\ell$.